-Effective counseling help relieve distress, build resilience, improve self-esteem, and ultimately improve lives.
-The more successful this process is, misconceptions can be proven wrong, and therapy and counseling can be seen and accepted in its true light.
+Effective counseling helps relieve distress, build resilience, improve self-esteem, and ultimately improve lives.
+The more successful this process is, the easier it is to prove misconceptions wrong and see and accept therapy and counseling in their true light.

-So then, let’s look at some of the effective characteristics, traits, and techniques of effective counselors.
+So then, let’s look at some of the characteristics, traits, and techniques of effective counselors.

 Before you continue, you might like to download a few Positive Psychology Exercises for free.
-These science-based exercises will explore fundamental aspects of positive psychology including strengths, values, and self-compassion, and will give you the tools to enhance the wellbeing of your clients, students, or employees.
+These science-based exercises explore fundamental aspects of positive psychology, including strengths, values, and self-compassion, and will give you the tools to enhance the wellbeing of your clients, students, or employees.

-Counseling has been defined as a process between a client and therapist to explore difficulties, learn to see things clearly, and facilitate positive change (Sexton, 1996).
+Counseling is a process between a client and therapist to explore difficulties, learn to see things clearly, and facilitate positive change (Sexton, 1996).

 The process is built on a relationship of trust, confidentiality, and mutual respect.
 The practice of counseling has roots in humanistic, behavioral, and cognitive traditions.
 All of which are also seen and utilized in positive psychology.